To be the respected leaders in education and motivating those innovators who conserve our natural resources for the present and future generations.

 The PFC Program is a IDOA led program that provides cost-share assistance and other financial incentives for projects that conserve soil, protect water quality and reduce flooding.

-Projects include; Water and Sediment Control Basins, Terraces, No Till/Strip-Till systems, Waterways, Grade Stabilization Structures, Nutrient Management Plans, Sealing Abandoned Wells, Contour Farming Establishment, Contour Buffer Strip Establishment.
-Cover Crops, Temporary Cover, Critical Area Planting, Filter Strips, Diversions, Pastureland and Hayland Planting.
+Some projects include; Water and Sediment Control Basins, Terraces, No Till/Strip-Till systems, Waterways, Grade Stabilization Structures, Sealing Abandoned Water Wells, Contour Farming Establishment, Contour Buffer Strip Establishment.
+Cover Crops, Temporary Cover, Critical Area Planting, Filter Strips, Diversions, Pollinator Habitat, Pastureland and Hayland Planting.

 Conservation Reserve Enhancement Program